In this post we’ll look at the supplements Rhonda takes currently.

 Rhonda continues to utilize turmeric in its organic form (which doesn’t have lead chromate added) – both as juices and in smoothies.
 It has a host of potential benefits, including:

 - A randomized controlled trial showed that a bioavailable form of curcumin improved memory in older people with mild memory complaints.
 The curcumin group had a 28% improvement in their memory/attention abilities and fewer amyloid plaques and tau tangles in the brain, compared to the placebo.
-The latter (amyloid plaques and tau tangles) affect optimal brain function, and are hallmarks of Alzheimer’s disease.
+The latter (amyloid plaques and tau tangles) affect optimal brain function and are hallmarks of Alzheimer’s disease.

 The bioavailability of curcumin can be increased with the addition of fat and a component of black pepper called piperine.
 For fat sources, Rhonda adds avocado to her smoothies that have turmeric (see her Instagram post on this).